Clean Catan Serialization

 - My entities don’t carry

-- I don’t collapse back to plain Guids because it’s “easier to serialize.”
+[JsonConstructor]only to make deserialization possible, not to change my modeling choices. - I don’t collapse back to plain Guids because it’s “easier to serialize.”

-and write custom converters in the infrastructure layer.
+Instead, I configure JsonSerializerOptions and write custom converters in the infrastructure layer.
 That way, Redis can happily persist and hydrate my aggregates, while my domain stays true to the rules of the game.

 Wrapping Up

+A pure domain model with strongly typed IDs and guarded collections.
 A flexible infrastructure layer that knows how to translate domain objects to/from Redis.

 It’s been worth the upfront investment because now I can focus on building the actual game rules—without fighting my serializer every step of the way.